M1keNguy3n/2025SE.Mike.Nguyen.PythonFundamentals/1-Conditionals/PROBLEM1.2.md

 1. Run your program with `python bank.py`.
 Type `Hello` and press Enter.
 Your program should output:

 		$0
 2. Run your program with python bank.py.
-Type `Hello`, Newman and press Enter.
+Type `Hello, Newman` and press Enter.
 Your program should output:

 		$0
 3. Run your program with `python bank.py`.
 Type `How you doing?` and press Enter.
 Your program should output: